scferrier/pyiexFinance/README.md

 # pyiexFinance
-API wrapper for IEX Cloud
+API wrapper for IEX Cloud.
+This will have both sandbox and cloud capabilites.